ukll/investpor/README.md

-An investment portfolio tracker for desktop users (still in alpha stage)
+Investpor is an investment portfolio tracker for desktop users (still in alpha stage)

-Developed using Qt Widgets (Qt 5.9)
+Developed using Qt Widgets (Qt 5.10.0)